Focus Effects

 You can combine multiple focus effects on a single trigger.
 For example:

-It is common if want to zoom into a line or span of code or text while also highlighting.
-There is an additional attribute called hlz for this purpose.
+It is common to want to zoom into a line or span of code or text while also highlighting.
+There is an additional attribute called hlz

 This is the first limerick ever recorded. @cr-limerick